OasisLMF/Workshop2019/README.md

 ### Local install (Linux)

 The pre-requisites for the system on an Ubuntu based system are listed in apt.txt.
-These can be installed by running:
+These can be installed by running the following command.
+Note that this is not required if your environment has been provided as part of an Oasis workshop.

 ```
 cat apt.txt | xargs sudo apt-get install -y